MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-template/includes/1-introduction.md

 In this module, you'll create a reusable Bicep template to deploy a set of Azure resources for new product launches.
 You'll use many elements of the Bicep language, including:

-- Resource definitions to deploy your Azure resources from your Bicep code
+- Resource definitions to deploy your Azure resources from your Bicep code.
-- Parameters to make your template reusable
+- Parameters to make your template reusable.
-- Variables and expressions to make it easier to write and deploy your template
+- Variables and expressions to make it easier to write and deploy your template.
-- Modules to help structure your template into multiple files
+- Modules to help structure your template into multiple files.
-- Outputs to send data from your template and modules back to whoever or whatever is deploying your infrastructure
+- Outputs to send data from your template and modules back to whoever or whatever is deploying your infrastructure.

 ## What is the main goal?